 When the surgeon removes sentinel nodes, it doesn’t mean there’s cancer in the nodes.
 It just means a pathologist needs to check the nodes for cancer.

 Findings from a sentinel node biopsy

 Lymph node-negative.
-No cancer is found in the sentinel nodes.
+None of the sentinel nodes contain cancer.
 So, it’s unlikely other lymph nodes have cancer.
 Surgery to remove more lymph nodes won’t be needed.

 Lymph node-positive.
-Cancer is found in the sentinel nodes.
+At least one sentinel node contains cancer.
 More lymph nodes may be removed with a procedure called axillary dissection.
 The goals of axillary dissection are to check how many lymph nodes have cancer and to reduce the chances of cancer returning in the lymph nodes.

 When is axillary dissection needed?